MyAnsible/Apollo/CONTRIBUTING.md

 * Submit a pull request.

-## Contributing to Apollo core Plugins.
+## Contributing to Apollo core Plugins

 Create a new issue describing your proposed change to the plugin repo.
 Fork the repo, develop and test your feature.